F1 to H1B: How to Make the Switch

 How should I handle a denial of my application for change of status from F1 to H1B?

-When you go from F1 to H1B, there is a chance that your case will not be approved by USCIS.
+When you go from F1 to H1B, USCIS may not approve your change of status.
 If your change of status is denied, then there is an appeals process.
 It’s best if you discuss that process with an experienced immigration attorney to understand the matter.
 Remember, if you were depending on the approval to be approved from F1 to H1B to be legal in the U.S. then it is important not to wait.
 In other words, if USCIS does not approve you to go from F1 to H1B then take action right away.

 How should I handle a denial of H1B consular processing?